melezhik/Cromtit/README.md

 Nested dependencies are allowed, so a dependency might have another dependency, so on.

 Just be cautious about cycles.
 This should be directed acycling graph of dependencies.

+# cromt cli

+`cromt` is a Cromtit cli.

+Options:

+## -c

+Path to cromtit configuration file to apply.
+Optional.
+Default value is `~/cromtit.yaml`

 # Configuration file example

 You can find a configuration file example at `examples/` directory